ITTW46/covercast/README.md

 ## Language switcher

 Top-right of the window.
 Choose Thai / English / 日本語 / 中文.
 The choice is saved to `~/.covercast_config.json` and restored on next launch.
-(If you used the old "Clip Maker" build, your preference is migrated automatically on first launch.)

 ---